EolnMsuk/SkipCord-2/README.md

 ## User Commands (anyone in Streaming VC + cam on)
 - **!skip**
-  Skips the current Omegle session by sending an ESC key event via Selenium.
+  Skips the current stranger on Omegle.

 - **!refresh**
-  Refreshes the Omegle page to resolve connection issues and then skips to the next session.
+  Refreshes Omegle page to resolve connection issues.

 - **!pause**
-  Pauses the stream by refreshing the page.
+  Pauses the stream temporarily.

 - **!start**
-  Initiates the stream by navigating to the Omegle video page and triggering a skip.
+  Re-initiates the stream by triggering a skip.

 - **!paid**
   Redirects browser to OMEGLE_VIDEO_URL after someone pays for unban.